 There are two ways in which to obtain a free library card:

-- Visit the library’s circulation desk during open hours, fill out a form and present personal identification and verification of your current address.
+- Visit the library’s circulation desk during open hours and present personal identification and verification of your current address.

 - Register for a temporary library card online.
 With this option, individuals 18 and older may reserve materials, but must present personal identification and address verification upon picking up reserved material.